Economy of Libya: Oil sector

-Libya is an OPEC member and holds the largest proven oil reserves in Africa (followed by Nigeria and Algeria), 41.5 Goilbbl as of January 2007, up from 39.1 Goilbbl in 2006.
+Libya is an OPEC cartel member and holds the largest proven oil reserves in Africa (followed by Nigeria and Algeria), 41.5 Goilbbl as of January 2007, up from 39.1 Goilbbl in 2006.
 About 80% of Libya's proven oil reserves are located in the Sirte Basin, which is responsible for 90% of the country's oil output.
 The state-owned National Oil Corporation (NOC) dominates Libya's oil industry, along with smaller subsidiaries, which combined account for around 50% of the country's oil output.
 Among NOC's subsidiaries, the largest oil producer is the Waha Oil Company (WOC), followed by the Agoco, Zueitina Oil Company (ZOC), and Sirte Oil Company (SOC).
 Oil resources, which account for approximately 95% of export earnings, 75% of government receipts, and over 50% of GDP.
 Oil revenues constitute the principal foreign exchange source.
 Reflecting the heritage of the command economy, three-quarters of employment is in the public sector, and private investment remains small at around 2% of GDP.